Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Results

 We systematically examine the revealed neural circuitry from three aspects: \textit{Important Connections (Edge-level)}, \textit{Salient ROIs (Node-level)}, and \textit{Graph Properties of the Highlighted Brain Connectivity (Subgraph-level)}.
 Detailed discussions on these discoveries are deferred to Section 3.

-\textbf{Important Connections (Edge-level)}: To explore the relationship between functional brain networks and cognitive abilities, we begin by visualizing the interpretability results through heatmaps.
-Fig. \ref{r3_important_connections}(\subref{r3_heatmap_attention}) presents the attention scores from the GAT pathway.
+Important Connections (Edge-level): To explore the relationship between functional brain networks and cognitive abilities, we begin by visualizing the interpretability results through heatmaps.
+Fig. \ref{r3_important_connections}(a) presents the attention scores from the GAT pathway.
 It addresses prominent within-system connections, indicated by the diagonal blocks.
 The cross-system interactions between DMN-CE and Vis-SM also stand out.
-In contrast, Fig. \ref{r3_important_connections}(\subref{r3_heatmap_weights}) displays the weights from the LM pathway.
+In contrast, Fig. \ref{r3_important_connections}(b) displays the weights from the LM pathway.
 This heatmap includes both positive (red) and negative (blue) weights, reflecting the direction and magnitude of each connection's impact on the prediction.
 Compared to the attention map, the weights are more uniformly distributed, indicating that the LM pathway captures broader connections beyond local interactions.

 To complement the global views from the heatmaps, we focus on the top $0.1\%$ of the most significant connections (65 in total).
-Fig. \ref{r3_important_connections}(\subref{r3_chord_attention}) shows the chordplot from the GAT pathway, which emphasizes within-system connectivity, especially within the DMN, SM, and CE systems.
+Fig. \ref{r3_important_connections}(c) shows the chordplot from the GAT pathway, which emphasizes within-system connectivity, especially within the DMN, SM, and CE systems.
 There are fewer cross-module connections, most of which involve the DMN.
 Additionally, there is a noticeable symmetry in the chordplot, with many connections linking the same ROI across the left and right hemispheres, underscoring GAT’s focus on both local and bilateral brain network organizations.
-In contrast, Fig. \ref{r3_important_connections}(\subref{r3_chord_weights}) presents the chordplot from the LM pathway, where connections are more evenly spread across both within-system and cross-system interactions, with a balanced distribution of positive and negative weights.
+In contrast, Fig. \ref{r3_important_connections}(d) presents the chordplot from the LM pathway, where connections are more evenly spread across both within-system and cross-system interactions, with a balanced distribution of positive and negative weights.

-\textbf{Salient ROIs (Node-level)}: For the GAT pathway, node importance is determined by summing the attention scores across all connections per node, while for the LM pathway, positive and negative weights are considered separately.
+Salient ROIs (Node-level): For the GAT pathway, node importance is determined by summing the attention scores across all connections per node, while for the LM pathway, positive and negative weights are considered separately.
 We select the top 20 ROIs based on node importance and visualize their locations using the BrainNet Viewer tool \cite{brainnetviewer} in Fig. \ref{r3_rois}.

 For the GAT pathway, the top 20 ROIs are concentrated within the CE and DMN system, with key regions in the frontal lobe, including the Orbital and Polar Frontal cortexes, and the Inferior Frontal cortex, as well as the Medial Temporal cortex in the temporal lobe.